thachmpham/thachmpham.github.io/content/docs/distributed-system/map-reduce/_index.md

 `contents`: file content.

 ### Description
-The function divides the `contents` into words using a space as the separator.
+- Divides the `contents` into words using a space as the separator.
-Generate a list of dictionaries where each dictionary has a word as the key and a value of 1.
+- Return a list of maps where each map has a word as the key and a value of 1.

 ### Sample code
 ```go